 Fibrocystic breast disease

-There is limited research suggesting a possible benefit of bilberry in the treatment of fibrocystic disease of the breast.
-More study is needed before a recommendation can be made.
+There is early evidence suggesting a possible benefit of bilberry in treating fibrocystic breast disease, a condition in which the breast tissue feels lumpy.
+More study is needed before firm conclusions can be made.